 Lenten Programs and Events

-Lent 2023 at St. Michael The Archangel Church
+Lent 2024 at St. Michael The Archangel Church

 Lent is a time of preparation for Easter, calling Christians to reform their lives and to open their hearts to the special graces and blessings which God has promised to bestow upon the world.

 All community members are invited to any of the events listed below.
-If you need more information about our Lenten programs, please call the rectory 518-792-5859.
+If you need more information about our Lenten programs, please call the rectory at 518-792-5859.

 Schedule of Parish Lent Events & Programs

-ASH WEDNESDAY: February 22
+ASH WEDNESDAY: February 14

 We begin the season of Lent.
 Liturgies are as follows: